• Skip to primary navigation

 Nearby town Port Saint Joe offers a Scallop and Music festival every year.

-Even in a smaller town, there are likely to be several events going on throughout the year for you to enjoy, and my family has been lucky enough to catch a few of these events in action.
+Even in a small town, there are likely to be several events going on throughout the year for you to enjoy, and my family has been lucky enough to catch a few of these events in action.
 Blast on the Beach is Mexico Beach’s annual 4th of July celebration, complete with fireworks and an early morning 5k.

-The annual Port Saint Joe Scallop and Music Festival comes around each September, and the last time we attended the festival there was live music and food trucks galore.
+The annual Port Saint Joe Scallop and Music Festival comes around each September and the last time we attended the festival there was live music and food trucks galore.

 If you’re in town during one of the many fishing tournaments, you can catch all the action down at the docks, even if you choose not to participate in the fishing yourself.